henhalpertt/ComaCluster/README.md

 # ComaCluster

-Performing statistical analysis on the Coma Cluster, and visualizing it a Histograms, plots and a 3D plot.
+Performing statistical analysis on the Coma Cluster, and visualizing it.
 More info below
 ![Alt text](Coma3d.png?raw=true "Title")

 Data was retrieved from SDSS DR13; SQL Code: